heholek/GPyUpload/planningNotes.md

 ## Notes to Self:
-* Stopped in the middle of testing authentication protocol for Drive
+* Stopped in the middle of testing authentication protocol for Sheets, need to replace oauth2client with google-auth

 ## Packages to Use:
 * jinja